 In the finance industry, disasters are especially dangerous.
 Disruptions to a single bank’s operations have the power to tarnish the brand and disrupt entire markets.
-Data losses can compromise the financial information of thousands of customers.
-To avert these scenarios, a bank business continuity plan must account for every disaster possible, along with the proper protocols.
+Data loss can compromise the financial information of thousands of customers.
+To avert these scenarios, a bank business continuity plan must account for every disaster possible, along with the proper protocols for recovery.

 - What takes priority after a disaster?